big-tuwien/big-tuwien.github.io/content/publication/tuw-277475/index.md

 publication_types:
 - '1'
 publishDate: '2018-05-16'
+specifics: 'IEEE 6th International Conference on Serious Games and Applications for Health"; Vortrag: 2018 IEEE 6th International Conference on Serious Games and Applications for Health (SeGAH), Wien; 16.05.2018 - 18.05.2018; in: "Proceedings of the 2018 IEEE 6th International Conference on Serious Games and Applications for Health (SeGAH)", Institute of Electrical and Electronics Engineers (IEEE), (2018), ISBN: 9781538662984;
+  S. 1 - 8.'
 title: DiaBeaThis - A gamified Self-Tracking Portal to Support People Suffering from Diabetes mellitus to control their Blood Glucose Level"; IEEE 6th International Conference on Serious Games and Applications for Health